-Note • The purpose for running this discovery and inventory rule is to discover Oracle servers and deploy FlexNet inventory agent on each of them.
-Once all your Oracle servers are adopted, the inventory collection is managed through the agent inventory schedule.

-- 8. The rule flows down to the inventory beacons with the next policy update.
+- Note The purpose for running this discovery and inventory rule is to discover Oracle servers and deploy FlexNet inventory agent on each of them.
+Once all your Oracle servers are adopted, the inventory collection is managed through the agent inventory schedule. - 8.
+The rule flows down to the inventory beacons with the next policy update.
 An inventory beacon updates its policy after every 15 minutes by default.
 For more information, see the Inventory Settings page in the online help. - 9.
 The inventory beacon receives a policy update and passes the updated InventorySettings.xml file to each FlexNet inventory agent.
 The FlexNet inventory agents use this file to update the Agent Inventory Schedule.
 This schedule determines the frequency of inventory collection from the adopted Oracle servers. - 10.
-Based on the operating system of the Oracle server, FlexNet inventory agent uses one of the following methods to collect discovery and inventory information:

-• On Windows: The account that you created in step 6 is used to create a service that runs ndtrack using the SYSTEM account.
-The SYSTEM account is a member of the ora_dba database group.
-The ndtrack reads the ORACLE_HOME path from the HKLM\SOFTWARE\Oracle\ and HKLM\SOFTWARE\Wow6432Node\Oracle\ location in the registry and finds the tnsnames.ora file.
+Based on the operating system of the Oracle server, FlexNet inventory agent uses one of the following methods to collect discovery and inventory information: - On Windows: The account that you created in step 6 is used to create a service that runs ndtrack using the SYSTEM account.
+The SYSTEM account is a member of the ora\dba database group.
+The ndtrack reads the ORACLE\HOME path from the HKLM\SOFTWARE\Oracle\ and HKLM\SOFTWARE \Wow6432Node\Oracle\ location in the registry and finds the tnsnames.ora file.
 The tnsnames.ora file is parsed to discover SID for each Oracle service.
+If tnsnames.ora is not found, the ndtrack gets the SID for the Oracle service through the oratab file.

 - Note The ndtrack relies on Windows authentication to connect to Oracle service.
-The ndtrack can collect inventory only if the property SQLNet.AUTHENTICATION_SERVICES is set to (NTS) in the sqlnet.ora file (located in the ORACLE HOME\network\admin folder) - On UNIX: The account that you created in step 6 is used to run ndtrack with sudo privileges and it impersonates the first user in the dba database group to access the database.
-The ndtrack reads the ORACLE_HOME path from the oratab file and finds the tnsnames.ora file.
+The ndtrack can collect inventory only if the property SQLNet.AUTHENTICATION\SERVICES is set to (NTS) in the sqlnet.ora file (located in the ORACLE HOME\network\admin folder) - On UNIX: The account that you created in step 6 is used to run ndtrack with sudo privileges and it impersonates the first user in the dba database group to access the database.
+The ndtrack reads the ORACLE\HOME path from the oratab file and finds the tnsnames.ora file.
 The tnsnames.ora file is parsed to discover SID for each Oracle service. - 11.
 The FlexNet inventory agent sends the discovery (.disco files) and inventory (.ndi files) information to the appropriate inventory beacon. - 12.
 The inventory beacon uploads this information to FlexNet Manager Suite. - 13.
 Navigate to Discovery & Inventory > Discovery and Inventory Rules and click the rule name to view its status.
 Wait until the Status field shows Completed.
 This process may take some time to complete and you may have to revisit or refresh the page from time to time. - 14.
 Check the value of the Devices adopted and Devices already adopted columns in the Adoption results and ensure that all your Oracle databases have been discovered.